Skip to main content

 Archiving is idempotent.
 The endpoint returns previousStatus so you can detect “already archived” at the UI layer:

-curl https://app.tagada.io/api/v1/iam/partners-admin/archive \
+curl https://api.tagada.io/api/v1/iam/partners-admin/archive \

 -H "Authorization: Bearer ${CLERK_SESSION_JWT}" \